 Following the loss of her right eye at three-months-old, and her left leg 13 years later from two types of cancer, Ms. Smith has been an all-round spokesperson and advocate for cancer research, accessibility, and perseverance.
-She is one of the student governors on Trent’s Board of Governors.
+She is one of the student governors on Trent’s Board of Governors and recipient of the 2018 Board of Governors scholarship.
 She created the online community Chatability for students around the world with disabilities.
 She was the Terry Fox Foundation poster girl and ambassador in 2016, traveling to 25 schools across Canada.
 She has delivered keynote speeches over the past six years on her experiences with cancer, and what she's accomplished afterwards.
 She has also written an opinion column with the Peterborough Examiner for the last two years.

 Ms. Smith has only missed one Terry Fox Run in her whole life, so when she received the call from Terry’s brother, Fred Fox, letting her know she was an award winner—her interview was ranked first in Ontario—after her second time applying, she felt reassured and validated that she is doing enough to create change.